 5 - Look for a broad, useable communal space in the cockpit, with seats that can be adjusted to face one another

-6 - Don’t overlook the party accessories like drinks holders, cockpit table, stereo, swim ladder, shower hose and some bow infill cushions
+6 - Don’t overlook the party accessories like drinks holders, cockpit table, stereo, swim ladder, shower hose and some bow filler cushions

 7 - If you enjoy watersports, get adequate power and consider a wakeboard tower

-8 - Consider a canvas bimini for sun protection
+8 - Consider a canvas Bimini top for sun protection

 9 - Do you need a head?